campbellm92/alltrails-clone/Readme.md

 25/01/24
 - Had to do a lot of image resizing so that the page doesn't take too long to load.
 Seems fine now.
-- For hero elements, a width of 1920 px seems to work well
+- For hero elements (pictures), a width of 1920 px seems to work well
-- Cards/blog cards - 800px
+- Cards/blog cards (pics) - 800px
 - Wanted to create an effect whereby images focus/zoom in a little bit without popping out of their containers.
 Bit hard so shelving for now.
 - Made a start on the "Guides" section, but having trouble with image sizing.
 Need to revisit this